urbancamo/urbancamo.github.io/casio-basic/doc/commands/ROUND.md

 ## ROUND

 ### Purpose
-Rounds the argument at the specified digit
+Rounds the argument at the specified digit.

 ## Format
 ```basic